 A passport.

 An MTC may dispense only to a Registered Qualifying Patient who has a current valid certification with the Commission or Other Jurisdictions that permit the medical use of marijuana or their Personal Caregiver.
 Pursuant to 935 CMR 501.010(8), a Certifying Healthcare Provider shall have defined the calendar day length of valid certification of a Qualifying Patient.

+Qualifying Patients under the age of 18 do not have to have a separate means of identification to enter an MTC.

+A Qualifying Patient under the age of 18 cannot enter an MTC without their Caregiver.

 An MTC shall make interpreter services available that are appropriate to the population served, including for the visually and hearing impaired.
 Such services may be provided by any effective means.